theforeman/theforeman.org/contribute.md

 ### Feature requests
 If you're submitting a feature request or user story, please provide the context for the feature, especially the problem you're trying to solve, and your preferred implementation (if you have one).
 This will lead to a clear record of the discussion and eventual decision.

-It's acceptable to head over to the [dev mailing list](/support.html#Mailinglists) to start a discussion if you have an idea you'd like more input on, before submitting tickets.
+It's acceptable to head over to the [Development board](https://community.theforeman.org/c/development) on our forum to start a discussion if you have an idea you'd like more input on, before submitting tickets.
 Be sure to mention the appropriate thread in the ticket, so the context can be found in the future.

 ### Issue triage
 Sometimes issues are reported without all the above information needed.
 Getting the details of the bug or feature from the reporter and the community will help everyone understand what is needed.
 Our issue tracker can be found here: [http://projects.theforeman.org/projects/foreman/issues](http://projects.theforeman.org/projects/foreman/issues), and see the above section for issue guidelines.